justinamiller/DotNet-Coding-Guidelines/README.md

 var date = DateTime.Now;
 string greetings = $"Today is {date.DayOfWeek}, the time is {date:HH:mm} now.");
 ```
 The preceding code is much easier to understand and concise.
-However, there are certain cases that using the string.Format() would makes more sense.
+However, there are certain cases that using the string.Format() would make more sense.
 For example, when dealing with complex formatting and data manipulation.
-So, use your judgement when to apply them in situations.
+So, use your judgement when applying them in situations.

 ### Tip #11
 ✋ Avoid using specific type for complex objects when defining variables like in the following: